MatsThieme/SnowballEngineTemplate/README.md

 <br>

 ## Components
-### AnimatedSprite extends Renderable
+### AnimatedSprite implements Renderable
 Manages SpriteAnimation objects to render and switch sprite animations.
 </br>
 </br>

 ### AudioListener
 Can exist once per scene, it's the "ears" of the player.
-It's the audio counterpart of Camera.
+It's the audio equivalent of Camera.
 </br>
 </br>